What is a Supervisor?

 Roles & Responsibilities of an Educational Supervisor

-All trainees must have a named educational supervisor and the trainee should be informed of this in writing.
+An educational supervisor is a named individual who is responsible for supporting, guiding and monitoring the progress of a named postgraduate doctor in training for a specified period of time.
+All postgraduate doctors in training must have a named educational supervisor and the postgraduate doctors in training should be informed of this in writing.
 The exact model, i.e. by placement, year of training, etc., and expectations will be determined locally and all parties informed in writing.

-The Educational Supervisor must be given adequate time to perform their role and approximately 0.25 PA per trainee should be identified in their job plan.
+The Educational Supervisor must be given adequate time to perform their role and approximately 0.25 PA per trainee should be identified in their job plan (the 0.25 SPA per trainee is often shared between the educational & clinical supervisor; dependent on model of supervision/programme and local arrangements).

 Supporting the trainee:

-• Oversee the education of the trainee, act as their mentor and ensure that trainees are making the necessary clinical and educational progress
+• Oversee the education of the postgraduate doctor in training, act as their mentor and ensure that they are making the necessary clinical and educational progress

-• Meet the trainee in the first week of the programme (or delegate to colleague if absent/on leave), ensure the structure of the programme, the curriculum, portfolio and system of assessment are understood, and establish a supportive relationship.
-At this first meeting the educational agreement should be discussed with the trainee and the necessary paperwork signed and a copy kept by both parties
+• Meet the postgraduate doctor in training in the first week of the programme (or delegate to colleague if absent/on leave), ensure the structure of the programme, the curriculum, portfolio and system of assessment are understood, and establish a supportive relationship.
+At this first meeting the educational agreement should be discussed with the postgraduate doctor in training and the necessary paperwork signed and a copy kept by both parties

-• Ensure that the trainee receives appropriate career guidance and planning
+• Ensure that the postgraduate doctor in training receives appropriate career guidance and planning

-• Provide the trainee with opportunities to comment on their training and on the support provided, and to discuss any problems they have identified
+• Provide the postgraduate doctor in training with opportunities to comment on their training and on the support provided, and to discuss any problems they have identified

 • Hold regular review meetings.
-These are arranged by the trainee, occur in protected time, and in a private environment.
+These are arranged by the postgraduate doctor in training, occur in protected time, and in a private environment.
 They involve reviewing the learning objectives to ensure they have been met, giving feedback, monitoring the delivery of the Educational Agreement, and reviewing the assessments and portfolio evidence of learning.
-Before this session the educational supervisor will usually have obtained information from colleagues, those involved in clinical supervision and other key professionals with whom the trainee has worked during the placement.
+Before this session the educational supervisor will usually have obtained information from colleagues, those involved in clinical supervision and other key professionals with whom the postgraduate doctor in training has worked during the placement.

-If the trainee’s performance is not reaching the required standard:
+If the postgraduate doctor in training's performance is not reaching the required standard:

-• This should be discussed with the trainee as soon as identified
+• This should be discussed with the postgraduate doctor in training as soon as identified

 • A written record of the meeting to be kept